Luis Carranza (footballer)

-Luis Enrique Carranza Vargas (born 18 August 1998) is a Peruvian footballer who plays as a winger for Peruvian Primera División side Carlos A. Mannucci.
+Luis Enrique Carranza Vargas (born 18 August 1998) is a Peruvian footballer who plays as a winger for Deportivo Llacuabamba.

 Club career

 Sporting Cristal

 Carranza is a product of Sporting Cristal and was promoted to the club's reserve team for the 2016 season.

 After a good season with the reserves, Carranza was loaned out to Peruvian Primera División club Ayacucho FC to gain some experience.
 Carranza already knew Ayacuchos head coach, Francisco Melgar, who formerly worked as a youth coach at Sporting Cristal.
 He made his debut on 4 February 2017, where he played the first half in Ayacucho's 1-0 loss to Sport Rosario.
 Carranza made a total of 28 league appearances for Ayacucho in that season.

 After the end of the loan deal, he was sent out on loan yet again, this time to Universidad San Martín.
 However, he did only play six games and for that reason, he returned to Ayacucho FC for the 2019 season, again on a loan deal.
 The deal was also applicable for the 2020 season.